 In Apollo Justice: Ace Attorney, Phoenix is disbarred, framed for using forged evidence, and reduced to playing poker at a restaurant to make a living.
 He spends several years quietly investigating the truth behind the case he lost, putting all the pieces together.
 And by the end, the truth is revealed, he's proven innocent of forging evidence, and is able to retake the bar exam and become a lawyer again.

 In Dual Destinies, the legal system is in the middle of the Dark Age of the Law, where prosecutor and lawyer alike seek victory at any legal cost and trust in the legal system is at an all time low.
 And the catalyst for the Dark Age, Phoenix's disbarment and Simon Blackquill's incarceration for the murder of Athena's mother.
 While the former was dealt with in the previous game, the later is still very much a problem.
 And that's not even getting into what happens in the game: A courtroom was bombed right at the begining of the game (though it happens later chronologically).
 The victim of the forth case was Apollo's friend, and Athena gets accused of his murder, causing Apollo a conflict of loyalties, Blackquill is just one day from his execution by the day of of the final case, and getting him acquitted will only get Athena convicted of the murder of her own mother.
-And Trucy is held hostage at the Space Museum with several others.
+While Trucy is held hostage at the Space Museum with several others, and the kidnapper is Blackquill's older sister who's desperately trying to save him.
 In the end, both Athena and Blackquill are proven innocent, Trucy is safe and the real culprit is bought to justice, with the Wright Anything Agency intact and ready to put an end to the Dark Age of the Law.

 In the campaign for The Flame In The Flood, Scout and her Canine Companion Aesop travel over forty miles on a raging river, facing predators, disease, deprivation, and increasingly cold weather to find some vestige of civilization in a post-apocalyptic world.
 Survive to the end, and Scout makes it to the Kingdom, an abandoned amusement park that's been converted into a thriving settlement.